Hola VPN Review 2021: Online Blocks Are Waved Away

 Short explanation: Hola doesn’t allow torrenting.

-Long explanation: Hola doesn't allow users to torrent using their server whether it's with the free version or the premium, and that's probably for the best since Hola officially many forms of data.
+Long explanation: Hola doesn't allow users to torrent using their server whether it's with the free version or the premium, and that's probably for the best since Hola officially logs many forms of data.

 Short explanation: Hola doesn’t have specialized gaming servers